variantstudios/greeleydowntown.com/_signature_events/friday-fest.md

 ---

-Every Friday June through September enjoy free live music on the 9th Street Plaza in downtown Greeley.
+Every Friday from June through September enjoy free live music on the 9th Street Plaza in downtown Greeley.
 Music typically plays from 6 to 9 pm and Greeley’s famously unique “Go-Cup” service runs 5 to 10 pm.
 There are also street performers, fire spinners, face painting, balloon artistry, sidewalk chalk and more for the kids!

 We are still finalizing our 2018 season but here's a look at our past 2017 season.
 Stay tuned for new details!